The Pet Parents® Guide to Dog AllergiesUpdated: June 29, 2022

 - Dog food allergies.
 Food allergies, one of the most common types of allergy in dogs, are reported to be caused by certain ingredients present in what your dog eats.
 Common dog food allergies are to specific foods like eggs, chicken, soy, wheat, and beef.
 Food allergies don’t only cause itchiness to your furbaby but also provoke GI tract irritation and stomach upset.
 You might want to consider finding a food for dogs with allergies if you notice allergy symptoms.

 - Environmental allergies in dogs.
 Also known as atopic dermatitis, this type of allergy is usually caused by factors like sensitivity to molds, pollens, and dust present in the environment, particularly in the air.
 Dog seasonal allergies are common, just as they are in humans.
-As stated by the Preventive Vet, various circumstances, like both your furbaby’s genetic make-up and environment, trigger atopic dermatitis.
+Various circumstances, like both your furbaby’s genetic make-up and environment, trigger atopic dermatitis.
 This type of dog allergy condition is caused by an improper immune reaction of the body to the allergens, rather than by the allergens alone.

 - Dog contact allergies.
 This type of dog allergy occurs when your furbaby happens to get in contact with strong and harmful substances that can be considered allergens.
 These substances may include household products like fabric softener, bleach, lawn fertilizers, garden herbicides, antifreeze, etc.